 Observing the maximum operating temperature as noted on the assembly drawing is essential for insuring satisfactory operating life.
 Material yield strength as well as creep and rupture strength properties drop off dramatically with slight increases in temperature.
 When designing furnaces, avoid a direct line-of-sight from the heat source to the fan wheel.
-This radiant energy can greatly increase the actual wheel operating temperature and failure premature unless taken into cause consideration during design stages.
+This radiant energy can greatly increase the actual wheel operating temperature and premature failure unless taken cause into consideration during design stages.